brpx/grafly-api-doc/migration.md

     "authors": [] of {     # ...article authors in display order.
       "id": integer,       # ...reference to an author object.
       "location": string,  # ...in plain text (eg. "Lisboa").
+      "role": string,      # ...role at the time of publishing.
     },

     "related": [] of {